-- Proposes and recommends annual, multi-year goals, and college objectives to carry out goals that are clearly defined, easy to understand and realistic. - o Serves as the Accreditation Steering Committee. - Provides shared governance leadership for district strategic planning and district goals and objectives. - Oversees college-wide strategic planning process (short and long-range), achievement of outcomes, efficiency standards and budget policies and procedures. - o Recommends college and district budget proposals for funding. - Advises the president, senates, DASB and other major college groups on policy development matters pertaining to planning, budgeting and accountability. - Requests, considers and makes recommendations to the president on the proposals from decision-making teams. - Represents the college governance and decision-making constituencies in the collective body on district matters affecting De Anza College.
+- Requests, considers and makes recommendations to the President on proposals from decision-making teams. - Represents the college governance and decision-making constituencies in the collective body on district matters affecting De Anza College. - o Proposes and recommends annual and multi-year goals. - Proposes and recommends annual college objectives to carry out goals that are clearly defined, easy to understand and realistic. - Provides shared governance leadership for district strategic planning and district goals and objectives. - Oversees college-wide strategic planning process (short and long-range), achievement of outcomes, efficiency standards and budget policies and procedures. - Recommends college proposals for funding or reductions. - Advises the President, Senates, DASG and other major college groups on policy development matters pertaining to planning, budgeting and accountability. - Enrollment, facilities and curriculum.